DoriszAlbrecht/Bayesian_Examples.jl/README.md

 # Literature Overview
   * Betancourt, M. (2017).
 A Conceptual Introduction to Hamiltonian Monte Carlo.
   * Drovandi, C. C., Pettitt, A. N., & Lee, A. (2015).
 Bayesian indirect inference using a parametric auxiliary model.
-  * A. Ronald GALLANT and Robert E. MCCULLOCH (2009).
+  * Gallant, A. R. and McCulloch, R. E. (2009).
 On the Determination of General Scientific Models With Application to Asset Pricing
   * Rayner, G. D. and MacGillivray, H. L. (2002).
 Numerical maximum likelihood estimation for the g-and-k and generalized g-and-h distributions.
 Stat.
 Comput.
 12 57–75.

 # GSOC 2017 project: Bayesian estimation using Random Walk Metropolis-Hastings and Dynamic Hamiltonian Monte Carlo methods